esp-idf-lib/core/CORE.md

 ### Running commands in each component

-Use `submodule:each` target, which runs a shell file in each component.
+Use `submodule:each` target, which runs a shell script in each component directory.
 The following command runs `status.sh` in each component.

 ```sh
 # status.sh